Click here for the SARDS TREATMENT PROTOCOL.

 - Poorly-controlled inflammatory bowel disease or allergies (Elevated estrogen suppresses immunoglobulin levels and increases histamine release, causing red, itchy, inflamed tissues and GI distress.)

-- Poorly-controlled Cushing’s disease or those dogs suffering from signs/symptoms of Cushing’s disease but with normal results on standard Cushing’s tests (Estrogen causes many effects similar to cortisol.)
+- Dogs suffering from signs/symptoms of Cushing’s disease but with normal results on standard Cushing’s tests (Estrogen causes many effects similar to cortisol.)

 My thesis is that SARDS is first and foremost an adrenal problem that stems from the “modern-day lifestyle,” that is — commercial pet food, annual vaccination, and chronic pesticide exposure — three modern-day elements that are physically irritating.
 Afterall, SARDS has only been diagnosed since the late 1970s.